-Please complete and return to Mrs Jill O'Connor, Head Teacher or Chair of Governors, chairofgovernors@manorpark.coventry.sch.uk, Chair of Governors who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the headteacher who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

-Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school
+Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the school

 about it.

 What actions do you feel might resolve the problem at this stage?

-Annual attacking annual 200 as along sing datable

 Are you attaching any paperwork?
 If so, please give details.

+, , , , , , , , , , , , , , , , , , , ,

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

+Date acknowledgement sent.

 By who:

 Complaint referred to:

+Detai

 Date: